row-bloom/row-bloom/README.md

 - Php.
 - Blade (todo).

-All interpolators are available in `ElaborateCode\RowBloom\Interpolators\Interpolator` enum, and you can provide a custom one as long as you implement `ElaborateCode\RowBloom\InterpolatorContract`
+All interpolators are available in `RowBloom\RowBloom\Interpolators\Interpolator` enum, and you can provide a custom one as long as you implement `RowBloom\RowBloom\InterpolatorContract`

 ### Rendering